ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 We need three more attribute selectors to collect the whole set.

 First, the `$=` operator, which will match the *end* of an attribute value.
-Say we want to add a `background-color` property to any image on our site which is in `.png` format:
+For example, we could use this to add a `background-color` property to any image on our site which is in `.png` format:

 {% example attribute-match-pngs.html iframe_style="height: 10em;" %}

+Next up, there's the `~=` operator, which will match any word that appears in the attribute value.
+This one's a little more esoteric, but say we had a list of employees on our intranet, and each employee's element had an HTML `data-job-roles` attribute listing all the things that employee's qualified to do, and we wanted to highlight the people with First Aid training:

+{% example attribute-job-roles.html iframe_style="height: 10em;" %}